A Model for Line Absorption and Emission from Turbulent Mixing Layers

-\citet{tan21} also showed that the {\it mean} temperature profile is well approximated by a 1D mixing length model, where turbulent heat diffusion balances radiative cooling.
-In the single phase regime, the mean temperature corresponds to the thermodynamic temperature.
-However, for multiphase mixing layers, the mean temperature is $\bar{T} \approx f_c T_{\rm cold} + (1-f_c) T_{\rm hot}$, where $f_c$ is the mass fraction of cold gas, and does not reflect thermodynamic temperatures.
-All intermediate temperature gas lies in the thin (and generally unresolved) interface between the fractal cold gas and the hot medium.
-The interface structure is set by competition between thermal conduction (or numerical diffusion, if unresolved) and cooling.
-If one is to accurately capture the structure of this interface in 3D sims, then in contrast to mass entrainment, the interface (and hence the Field length) {\it must} be resolved.
+Thus, if one is to accurately capture this temperature distribution in 3D simulations, then in contrast to mass entrainment, the interface (and hence the Field length) {\it must} be resolved.
 This is currently impossible in large-scale simulations.
 Moreover, explicit thermal conduction {\it must} be included.
-Fortunately, the interface structure is easily modeled in 1D.